junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 For more information please check [our university website](https://www.liverpool.ac.uk/study/postgraduate-research/fees-and-funding/scholarships-and-awards/the-university-of-liverpool-and-china-scholarship-council-awards/){:target="_blank"} and also the CSC website.
 The deadline is 22 January 2021.

-CSC also has funding for visiting researchers, including visiting PhDs and scholars.
+[//]: CSC also has funding for visiting researchers, including visiting PhDs and scholars.
 The procedures is a little different.
 Please contact us if you are interested.

-## UK Jiangsu 20+20 programme for Visiting Researchers
+# UK Jiangsu 20+20 Programme for Visiting Researchers
 If you are PhD students or scholars in universities of Jiangsu Province, China, another potential route is the [UK Jiangsu 20+20 programme](https://junqing-zhang.github.io/posts/2019/04/blog-post-uk-jiangsu-collaboration/){:target="_blank"}.

 Please visit [https://ukjs2020.com/](https://ukjs2020.com/){:target="_blank"} or contact me for further information.

+# Fellowships
+The School of Electrical Engineering, Electronics and Computer Science hosts numerous staff members awarded prestigious personal fellowships and is strongly committed to attracting and retaining more fellows in the future.

+Please visit this [link](https://www.liverpool.ac.uk/electrical-engineering-electronics-and-computer-science/fellowships/){:target="_blank"} for more information.
+If you are interested to apply with us, please do not hesitate to contact me.

+## Newton International Fellowships for Post-Doc
+The [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application will open in 2021.
+Please contact us if you are interested.